I have a product idea, what now?

 • Scenario A

-• Build the prototype, switch to a skeleton team, show it to users/get investment etc, then continue with the steady state.
+• Build the prototype, switch to a skeleton team, show it to users, get investment, then continue with the steady state.

 • This approach is often used when a working prototype is needed in order to get to the next step (get investors, hire team etc).

-• It's generally recommended to use the same person/team for both the Prototype phase and the steady state, because...
+• It's a bad idea to use a different team for the Prototype phase and the Steady State, because...

 • It's generally not easy to find good people/teams, so in order for things to go well you have to get this right at least twice, and...